All Guides About Start Here

 Day 1–3

-Pick one, write the problem statement
+Pick one, write down the problem in one paragraph

 Day 4–7

-Build a landing page, not the product
+Build a marketing page, not the product

 Week 2–3